In partnership with

 In Defence of the Isle

-On the Isle of Wight, for as many years as anyone can remember, red squirrels have lived in peace and tranquillity, until…a report came that their deadliest enemy, the grey squirrel, had managed to gain a foothold on the island.
-A way of life going back centuries was under threat!
-The animals of the island could not alone stop the greys.
+For as many years as anyone can remember, red squirrels have lived in peace and tranquillity on the Isle of Wight.
+Then a report comes: their deadliest enemy, the grey squirrel, has managed to gain a foothold on the island.
+A way of life going back centuries is under threat!
+The animals of the island can’t stop the greys on their own.
 They needed help.
-The emblematic guardian of the island, the High Heron of Wootton, has a plan.
-So one night, to the window of a lonely schoolboy who lives near the sea, he sends Red, the island squirrel…
+The emblematic guardian of the Island, the High Heron of Wootton, has a plan.
+One night, he sends Red, the Island squirrel, to the window of a lonely schoolboy who lives near the sea…

 CHERYL MAY